ChooseWhy Choose This Program?

 What Will You Do?

-Goucher environmental studies majors address environmental problems at a local level, including in the city of Baltimore, as well as those on a global scale.
+Goucher environmental studies majors address environmental problems at a local level, including in the City of Baltimore, as well as on a global scale.
 To do so, many students conduct internships with organizations such as Food & Water Watch, Black Yield Institute, and the National Aquarium.
-Moreover, students often choose to study abroad with the semester-long program at the Monteverde Institute in Costa Rica, or with the three-week intensive course abroad, Spanish and Environmental Studies in Ecuador and the Galápagos.
+Moreover, students often choose to study abroad with the semester-long program at the Monteverde Institute in Costa Rica, or with the three-week intensive course abroad Spanish and Environmental Studies in Ecuador and the Galápagos.

 Major & Minor Program Coordinator